OpenAstronomy/openastronomy.github.io/_projects/2025/radis/Fast_Parsing.md

 ##### 2nd Evaluation

-* Propose a solution to save several HDF5 files instead of a large one in .radisdb (For example, save 10 files of 7 GB each instead of a single 70-GB file for HITEMP CO2)
+* Propose a solution to save several HDF5 files instead of a large one in `.radisdb`.
+For example, save 10 files of 7 GB each instead of a single 70-GB file for HITEMP CO2

 * Write a review of current bottleneck in 1/ the **parsing** and 2/ the **computation** of spectra.
 This bottleneck review should be uploaded on the documentation, with working examples for small (~1 cm-1) and large (~100 cm-1) spectra.
 See this example: https://github.com/radis/radis/issues/685